Sabrina Mahfouz: Education

-Mahfouz earned a BA in English Literature and Classics at King's College London and an MA in International Politics and Diplomacy at SOAS, University of London.
+Mahfouz earned a BA degree in English Literature and Classics at King's College London and an MA in International Politics and Diplomacy at SOAS, University of London.

 Career

 Mahfouz began her career in the Civil Service Fast Stream Programme, working with the Ministry of Defence and other departments.
-She left the Civil Service to concentrate on creative writing and won a Westminster Prize for New Playwrights in 2010 for her first short play, That Boy, which was performed at the Soho Theatre, London.
+She left the Civil Service to concentrate on creative writing and won a Westminster Prize for New Playwrights in 2010 for her first short play, That Boy, which was performed at the Soho Theatre, London at her young age she has been playing football with bosco.

-Mahfouz's poetry work and performances earned her a Creative in Residence Award in 2011 at The Hospital Club in London.She was invited to New York with the Old Vic New Voices TS Eliot exchange program in 2011 and later that year produced her first solo show, Dry Ice, which premiered at Underbelly during Edinburgh Festival 2011.
+Mahfouz's poetry work and performances earned her a Creative in Residence Award in 2011 at The Hospital Club in London.
+She was invited to New York with the Old Vic New Voices TS Eliot exchange program in 2011 and later that year produced her first solo show, Dry Ice, which premiered at Underbelly during Edinburgh Festival 2011.
 Dry Ice was directed by David Schwimmer, receiving critical acclaim and a nomination for The Stage Award for Best Solo Performance.
 It later transferred to The Bush Theatre in London and Contact Theatre in Manchester.

 Her play One Hour Only was chosen by Old Vic New Voices and IdeasTap for their Edinburgh Award and played at the Underbelly in 2012.
 That year, she also wrote a short play called Clean for Traverse Theatre as part of The Breakfast Plays 2012, which won a Herald Angel Award.
-In 2013, Clean was commissioned as a longer piece and played at Traverse Theatre and Oran Mor in Glasgow, transferring to 59e59 Theater in New York during 2014.
+In 2013, Clean was commissioned as a longer piece and played at the Traverse Theatre and Oran Mor in Glasgow, transferring to 59e59 Theater in New York during 2014.

 Mahfouz was awarded a Sky Academy Arts Scholarship in 2013, allowing her to produce new poetry work which was collected in a book The Clean Collection, published by Bloomsbury.
-The scholarship also enabled her to produce and write a new theatre show called Chef which played at Underbelly in 2014 and transferred to Soho Theatre in June 2015.
+The scholarship also enabled her to produce and write a new theatre show called Chef, which played at Underbelly in 2014 and transferred to the Soho Theatre in June 2015.